donhinkelman/moodle-block_sharing_cart/README.md

 Change Log
 ----------
+* 3.10, release 6  2021.07.23
+  * Added improvements to section copy, added backuptempdir support and fixed multiple bugs
 * 3.10, release 5  2021.07.07
-  * Fixed a bug where you could import stuff from other users sharing cart
+  * Fixed a bug where you could import from another user's sharing cart
 * 3.10, release 4  2021.07.06
   * Fixed a minor PHP notice
   * Cleaned code
 * 3.10, release 3  2021.06.26
-  * Merged several pull requests by Frederik and improved copying of empty sections by Ponlawat
+  * Merged several pull requests and improved copying of empty sections
 * 3.10, release 2  2021.05.25
   * Made the "Do you want to copy user data..." checkbox unchecked by default
 * 3.10, release 1  2021.05.07